 - The BIIA Regulatory Committee is engaged in monitoring the regulatory environment, discusses the implications on respective member services and determines potential actions.

 - BIIA publishes monthly a Regulatory Newsletter in which the regulatory committee informs the membership of relevant regulatory matter and action taken on behalf of the membership

-BIIA Governance : The Leadership Team
+BIIA Governance : Meet the Leadership Team